mlbench/mlbench-docs/benchmark-tasks.rst

     For each version we have the network implementations with 20, 32, 44, and 56 layers.

-    TODO: only benchmark two most common architectures say (can support more, but they are not part of the official benchmark task)

 #. **Dataset**
     The `CIFAR-10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_
     dataset containing a set of images used to train machine learning